kompanavt/iqtest/README.md

 ## To run

 1. You must set the ip adresses in Vagrantfile and also in the ansible group vars file (/group_vars/all.yml)
+2. Set the minio_access_key and minio_secret_key. (optional)

-2. vagrant up
+3. vagrant up
-3. login to any ip address from node list using http://ip_address/ or domain name if you setting it.
+4. login to any ip address from node list using http://ip_address/ or domain name if you setting it.

 ## Notes